TLAbles/Welp/README.md

 ### Category 3: Visualize data in a graph, chart, or other visual representation of data.
   - Tabular data displayed for review star ratings
-  - Histplot displaying star ratings of reviews
+  - Histogram displaying star ratings of reviews
   - Markers for restaurants were added to a map using GPS coordinates, business name and review text can be viewed by clicking on     markers.
   - Most frequently used words from negative reviews displayed in wordclouds.